-A deprecated feature is one that Arm plans to remove from a future release of Arm Compiler.
+A deprecated feature is one that Arm plans to remove from a future release of Arm Compiler for Embedded FuSa.
 Arm does not make any guarantee regarding the testing or maintenance of deprecated features.
 Therefore, Arm does not recommend using a feature after it is deprecated.

-For information on replacing deprecated features with supported features, refer to the Arm Compiler documentation and Release Notes.
+For information on replacing deprecated features with supported features, refer to the Arm Compiler for Embedded FuSa documentation and Release Notes.